BADM-1020 Introduction to Business

 3 Credits

 Capstone course in Business Management (Supply Management) program.
 Focuses on the purchasing function of the supply management process, including functions of planning, organizing, directing, motivating, and controlling the work and supply management staff to help achieve organizational objectives.
-Purchasing systems and documentation discussed.
+Purchasing systems and documentation also discussed.

 Lecture: 3 hours